You are here:

 Support for your institution

-Lecturer replacement subsidy for the fellow’s home institution during residency periods
+Lecturer replacement subsidy for your home institution during residency periods

 An important priority for STIAS is to strengthen a culture of research on the continent.
 It is especially important to nurture a new generation of African scholars to provide the intellectual leadership needed for future development.
 For this purpose, STIAS has established an early career research fellowship programme called Iso Lomso.
 The translation of the isiXhosa words ‘iso lomso’ is ‘the eye of tomorrow’ and connotes seeing into the future, working towards the future, preparing for the future, and laying foundations for tomorrow.Iso Lomso aims to address the gap that exists between completion of the Ph.D. and becoming an established scholar in Africa.
 While there is increasing support for doctoral study and for post-doctoral fellowships, it is during the extended post-doctoral period that the greatest loss of talent occurs.